satoshinakamoto007/wallets/docs/part1_basics.md

 Programs are a subset of lists which can be evaluated using CLVM.

-**In order for a list to be a valid program:
+**In order for a list to be a valid program:**
-1. The first item in the list must be a valid operator
-2. Every item after the first must be a valid program**
+**1. The first item in the list must be a valid operator** **2.
+Every item after the first must be a valid program**

 This is why literal values and non-program lists *must* be quoted using `q`.

-Note: There is a special case where the first item in a program is also a program, which we will cover in more detail later.
+*Note: There is a special case where the first item in a program is also a program, which we will cover in more detail later.*

 Programs can contain non-program lists, but they also must be quoted, for example: